Nature and Environmental Services

 The Environmental Services sector is progressing well in understanding and addressing the issues directly related to climate change through carbon emissions.

 Meeting demanding goals such as these requires joint action from business, government, supply chain, and customers.
-The path isn’t always 100% clear and further technology solutions are still needed, but the metrics are well understood.
+The path isn’t always 100% clear and further technology solutions are still needed but the net-zero metrics are well understood.
+Examples of problems yet to be solved would be the movement of materials in heavy goods vehicles and ships or the standardisation and simplification of recycling collection systems.
+Industry should also reflect on what more could be done now, that does not require new technology.

-It is anticipated that net zero and nature positive and the UK government’s target to recycle 65% municipal waste by 2035 (as set out in the Circular Economy Package) will drive £10 billion in UK recycling infrastructure investment over the next decade and create 40,000 permanent jobs.[iii]
+It is anticipated that net zero, nature positive and the UK government’s target to recycle 65% municipal waste by 2035 will drive £10 billion in UK recycling infrastructure investment over the next decade and create 40,000 permanent jobs [source].

-The ESA is now in the process of expanding its nature positive roadmap in advance of the anticipated introduction of Science-Based Targets for all aspects of nature – biodiversity, climate, freshwater, land, and ocean – expected in 2022.[iv]
+The ESA is now in the process of expanding its nature positive roadmap in advance of the anticipated introduction of Science-Based Targets for all aspects of nature – biodiversity, climate, freshwater, land, and ocean – expected in 2022.Explore actions for nature

 The expanded roadmap is intended to address wider biodiversity impacts and has identified four areas to focus on:

-- Indirect impacts such as the overseas impacts from processing exported materials.
+2. Indirect impacts such as the overseas impacts from processing exported waste, where countries are unable to recycle this in an environmentally sound manner.

 Already, the sector is putting significant effort into biodiversity net gain on existing land use.